Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-06.md

 ### Why this assignment?

 This is how professional level code is published.
-Its also what you need to do to make your code available across different JS environments.
-Bundling is a standard process expect to see it on a job.
+Its also the process that makes your code available across different JS environments.

 ## Project requirements

-So far you have published two libraries: Strings, and Math.
+So far you have published two libraries: Strings, and Dates.
 Your goal with this assignment is to do the following to **each** library.

+Follow the guide in the lesson [here](../lessons/lesson-09.md)

 - Bundle as umd and esm
 - Publish to npm